Syria's Assad votes in former rebel town, site of chemical attack | Politics

 Syria's Assad votes in former rebel town, site of chemical attack

+Syrian President Bashar al-Assad voted on Wednesday in an election certain to extend his rule over a country ruined by war, casting his ballot in the former rebel stronghold of Douma where a suspected chemical weapons attack in 2018 prompted Western air strikes.

-Syria's President Bashar al-Assad cast his vote on Wednesday in an election expected to win him a fourth term, choosing the former rebel stronghold of Douma where a suspected chemical weapons attack in 2018 prompted Western airstrikes.
-The government says the election shows Syria is functioning normally despite a decade-old conflict.
+Syrian President Bashar al-Assad voted on Wednesday in an election certain to extend his rule over a country ruined by war, casting his ballot in the former rebel stronghold of Douma where a suspected chemical weapons attack in 2018 prompted Western air strikes.
+The government says the election shows Syria is functioning normally despite the decade-old conflict.
 The fighting has killed hundreds of thousands of people and driven 11 million people - about half the country's population - from their homes.

-The Sunni Muslim town in eastern Ghouta on the outskirts of Damascus was one of the first places where pro-democracy protests broke out in 2011 and was long a focus of defiance against Assad's rule until it was retaken after years of siege and bombing that killed thousands of civilians.
-The suspected chemical attack in April 2018 killed at least fifty civilians, one of several since the start of the conflict mainly in the Ghouta area that left hundreds dead, including many women and children.
-The United States, France, and Britain responded with airstrikes against suspected chemical weapons facilities in Syria.
+Douma, where Assad voted, is a Sunni Muslim town in eastern Ghouta on the outskirts of Damascus and was long a focus of defiance against his rule until it was retaken after years of siege and bombing that killed thousands of civilians.
+A suspected chemical attack three years ago killed at least 50 civilians, one of several - mainly in the Ghouta area - that left hundreds dead.
+The United States, France and Britain responded with air strikes against suspected chemical weapons sites.

+"Assad wants to send a message that Douma, one of the first areas that fell out of his control, is today secure and safe to cover up the election farce," said Wael Alwan, a researcher from Douma who now works at Istanbul's Syrian Jusoor think-tank.
+Sulaiman, a militia fighter who battled the rebels in Ghouta when they threatened Assad's hold over Damascus early in the conflict, described Assad's vote as "a final declaration of victory" against Islamist militants.

-'DAY OF ANGER' In parts of the southern city of Deraa, the scene of the first anti-Assad protests, local figures called for a general strike to show their opposition to the election.
-Assad first took power in 2000 on the death of his father Hafez, who had ruled for 30 years before that.
+In parts of the southern city of Deraa, local figures called for a general strike to show their opposition to the election.
+Former rebels in the area said there were several incidents of gunfire on vehicles carrying ballot boxes, and shops in many towns were closed.

-"All people reject the rule of the son of Hafez," read graffiti scribbled across several towns in southern Syria, the last part of the country to fall to Assad under Russian-brokered agreements, where former rebels still resist his rule.
-In northwestern Idlib, where Turkey-backed factions administer the last rebel enclave where at least three million of those who fled Assad's bombing campaign are sheltering, people took to the streets to denounce the election "theatre".
+"All people reject the rule of the son of Hafez," read graffiti scribbled across several towns in the south, the last part of the country to fall to Assad under Russian-brokered agreements, where former rebels still resist his rule.
+In the northwestern Idlib region, the last rebel enclave where at least three million of those who fled Assad's bombing campaign are sheltering, people took to the streets to denounce the election "theatre".

 "It's a day of anger, let's participate and raise our voices in the squares of freedom to announce our rejection of the criminal Assad and his elections," said one of the posters hung in a rebel-held town along the border with Turkey.
-In northeast Syria, where the U.S.-backed Kurdish-led forces administer an autonomous oil-rich region, officials closed border crossings with government-held areas to prevent people from heading to polling stations in state-run areas.
+In northeast Syria, where U.S. backed Kurdish-led forces administer an autonomous oil-rich region, officials closed border crossings with government-held areas to prevent people from heading to polling stations.

-They said the election was a setback to reconciliation with a Kurdish minority that has faced decades of ethnic discrimination from one-party rule espousing Arab nationalist ideology.
+They said the election was a setback to reconciliation with a Kurdish minority that has faced decades of discrimination from one-party rule and Arab nationalist ideology.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)